 Air release valves provide the following benefits:

 - They protect the pipeline and piping system.

 - They maintain the system’s efficiency by reducing pressure loss.

 - They continuously vent entrapped air from high points.

 - They are also used to allow air back into the pipeline during emptying the liquid.

 Air release valves are usually not suitable for quick filling or emptying of pipelines.
 In such situations, air relief valves must be accurately sized for the specific application.

-So, overall an air release valves safeguard the pipeline and pumping system from damages.
-They lower the energy consumption, increase efficiency, and eliminate surge potential and hence, must be installed in every system having the possibility of air accumulation.
+So, overall air release valves safeguard the pipeline and pumping system from damage.
+They lower energy consumption increase efficiency, and eliminate surge potential and hence, must be installed in every system having the possibility of air accumulation.